 Stocking Island is a small island off the port of Georgetown, Great Exuma.
 Only three miles long and home to just ten people, this island features dramatic sea-side cliffs standing over 150 feet in height.
 Stocking is home to some of the Earth’s oldest fossils called stromatolites; fossilized bacteria dating from more than 1 million years ago.
 Stromatolites are found in only two places on Earth— Australia and the Bahamas.
 Other popular activities include snorkeling Angelfish Blue Hole and Mystery Cave; swimming with sharks at Compass Cay; visiting the swimming pigs of Exuma Island; feeding stingrays at Chat n’ Chill, and much more.

 Taha’a Island is located among the western Leeward Islands, of the Society Islands in French Polynesia.
-This picturesque travel destination is home to luminous white sand beaches and mountain landscapes rising from tranquil lagoons.
+This picturesque travel destinations only accessible by boat is home to luminous white sand beaches and mountain landscapes rising from tranquil lagoons.
 Thanks to the many vanilla farms, the aroma of the island is a mix of fresh ocean breeze and the sweet scent of vanilla.
 Travelers from all over the world come for the remarkable snorkeling in the coral gardens.
 This narrow channel from the ocean barrier coral reef into the inner lagoon is the ultimate aquarium experience.

 The Hidden Beach, also known as Playa del Amor, is located 22 nautical miles west of Puerto Vallarta, Mexico; at the mouth of Banderas Bay.
 Hidden Beach is part of the Marieta Islands, which came about by underwater volcano eruptions.
 The beach is invisible from the outside and is only accessible through a long tunnel that links the beach to the Pacific Ocean.
 Rumor has it that the unique hole was created by deliberate bombings from the Mexican government back in the early 1900s.
 The beach became a national park in the 1960s and only permits swimming, kayaking, sunbathing, and other forms of recreation.
 Aside from the beach, this destination is also home to an abundance of flora, fauna, and marine life.
 You can potentially see anything from dolphins to eels and turtles, and humpback whales between December and March.